IconHTML TagWriter 3.7.1

 If there is an e-mail address or a http:// link in the clipboard, or you have selected one in your document, you can choose it from the submenus, and in the latter case you can simply click this button and it will be linked automatically!
 Also, any http:// links which are present in the lower field of the text importer, will be available from the submenu.

-In most browsers, it's possible to make a small comment appear at the bottom of the screen when moving the mouse over a link, by using a small piece of JavaScript in the link's tag.
+In most browsers, it used to be possible to make a small comment appear at the bottom of the screen when moving the mouse over a link, by using a small piece of JavaScript in the link's tag.
 To use this feature, hold down the Command key while you click the "link" button or choose your link type from the pop-up menu, and type the comment.
-Mind that quotes " and single quotes ' will be converted to &quot; and \' respectively, to avoid JavaScript syntax errors.
-Keep this in mind when changing a comment afterwards.
+Mind that quotes " and single quotes ' will be converted to "

 You can mark parts of the file as named objects, by choosing "Object name" from the link pop-up menu.
 This is useful for navigating through large files or making links within files.